JuliaFEM/juliafem.github.io/performance/index.md

 ---
-layout: page
+layout: performance
-title: Performance
 permalink: /performance/
 ---

-Here we measure the performance of JuliaFEM codes using real life simulations.
+Here we measure the performance of JuliaFEM codes using more or less real life simulations and models.